asus4/tf-lite-unity-sample/README.md

 > [!IMPORTANT]
 > You need to install [Git-LFS](https://git-lfs.github.com/).

-- If you want to try all examples, clone this repository with [Git-LFS](https://git-lfs.github.com/).
+- To try all examples, clone this repository with [Git-LFS](https://git-lfs.github.com/).
-- If you just need TensorFlow Lite libraries via UPM, open the file `Packages/manifest.json` and add following lines into `scopedRegistries` and `dependencies` section.
+- If you need TensorFlow Lite libraries via UPM, open the file `Packages/manifest.json` and add the following lines into the `scopedRegistries` and `dependencies` sections.

 ```json
 {